Wimbledon Restaurants: The Local’s Guide

 This cosy Thai restaurant brings vibrant and colourful plates packed with zingy Thai flavours to the heart of Wimbledon Village.
-Visitors can enjoy classic Thai dishes in a small plate tapas style or go for generous sharing platters.
+Visitors to the Giggling Squid can enjoy classic Thai dishes in a small plate tapas style or go for generous sharing platters.
 Main menu options include authentic stir-fries accented with the traditional hint of lemongrass, coconut milk, and warm ginger.
 The interior of this Wimbledon restaurant adds to the customer experience, with a colour scheme complemented by a pretty floral display.

 Another contender for top of the Thai in Wimbledon is the oh so sleek Patara.
-The fine dining Wimbledon restaurant serves up a mixture of authentic Thai dishes in a stylish setting.
+The fine dining Wimbledon restaurant serves up an array of authentic Thai dishes in a stylish setting.
 The interior marries clean lines with wooden furnishings which adheres to the minimalist style mirrored in the menu.
 Top of the dishes on offer include the wild ginger beef.
 This involves a beef fillet stir-fried with fresh chilli, lemongrass, kaffir lime and green peppercorn, served alongside tender stem broccoli.
 There is also a great selection of vegetarian dishes.

 Japanese dining meets slick Scandinavian chic at Sticks’n’Sushi, a cosmopolitan restaurant in the heart of SW19.
 The stylish interior is ultra-modern with Japanese art and glass walls.
 It offers a fun, vibey night out with great music or cool lunches.
 The sushi itself is freshly crafted, offering a range of exciting Sushi menu options.
-Platters feature favourites like tuna tartare served with miso and a delicious ginger or tempura shrimp with miso aioli and chili.

 There are a host of great Wimbledon restaurants to explore.
 Our editorial team of writers regularly review Wimbledon restaurants in our monthly Wimbledon magazine.
 If you have a suggestion for our team please email them.
 See our contact page